jimtierneysc/tennis-scoreboard-ng/README.md

 information associated with a tennis match.

 The client subdirectory contains an AngularJS/Gulp application.
-This application communicates with the Rails API application using conventional $resource calls.
+This application communicates with the Rails API application using conventional Angular $resource calls.

 The client subdirectory is located within the Rails API application for convenience.
 The two application are independent.